benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q122.png)

 _**Q175:** Any phone that called at least once, and SMSed at least once.
-The number of phones it called/SMSed is at least 10_
+The number of phones it called/SMSed is at least 10 (if a phone was both called and SMSed - it would be counted twice)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q175.png)